 I stood staring at the tiny hole in the snow-covered earth through which my friend Ingo’s face had just disappeared.
-This was the entrance to the Raufarhólshellir lava-tube cave?
+This was the entrance to the Raufarhólshellir lava tube cave in Iceland?
 The helmet pushed down my winter hat over my eyes.
 I tried to push it back up and turned my face away from the ferocious wind.
 The snowstorm made it difficult to see clearly and I couldn’t wait to be in the refuge of the underground.
 But it was just a tiny hole and I had no idea how to get in there.
-Iceland made me feel like such a lava-tube rookie.
+I was such an Iceland lava cave rookie.

 Inside the cave are lava columns and unique lava formations.
 The 10m high cave branches off into three tunnels, also formed as a result of lava streams.
 The eruption that caused the lava flow that formed this cave occurred about 4600 years ago.
 In winter, beautiful ice formations can be seen inside the cave due to cold air that gets trapped in the interior.